CassiusCle/kpn_dsh_helloworld/README.md

              { "STREAM": "scratch.<topic_name>.training" }
         where <topic_name> is the name of your topic chosen in step 4.
-    - Click on the blue `Start service` button.
+ 4. Click on the blue `Start service` button.

 Congratulations!
 You have now deployed your first service.

-Go to page bla bla to see if it is running sucessfully.
-If so next step to inspect the output :)
+On the DSH Console, the service can be seen in the list when navigating to `services >> overview`.
+Clicking on the service will show you its status and allow you to start/stop/delete it as well as give you access to the (error)logs produced during its deployment.
+If the service is running succesfully, the last thing to check-out is to inspect the data stream it produces (see the next step).

 [^3]: See the bottom of this page for a more detailed explanation of each of the entries (Move to somewhere else).

 ## 6. View output (on the DSH)
 Our service is now live and its producing data on the Kafka topic.
-In this last step we will show you how you can inspect the output of our service by viewing the Kafka topic.
+This last step will show how to inspect the output of our service by viewing the Kafka topic.

-The DSH provides two easy ways to view a kafka topic:
+The DSH provides two easy ways to view a Kafka topic:
 *Kafdrop* or *command line*.
  - *Kafdrop*: Run a Kafdrop application on the DSH and view the topic (**link to page on Kafdrop**).
  - *command line*: Open a command line terminal on the DSH and run the following command: